Screws

 Bolt calculation

-Feed = Turn \cdot Step
+Feed = Turn \cdot Pitch

 Being

-Lead = distance the screw travels
+Feed = linear distance traveled by the screw in millimeters

 Turn = number of turns the screw turns